apiel/zicBox/NOTE.md

 - TODO like it was done for transient, maybe we can combine into one parameter for EnvelopTable generator and WavetableGenrator

 - TODO er-1 drum engine
+    - use samples like pcm... also for square, saw, sine...

 - TODO look at MiniDexed for bare metal OS https://github.com/probonopd/MiniDexed